monkeyscage/d20/README.md

 You player is now your avatar, avatars can interact with each others.
 Anc can do any kind of web3 thing.
 Substituting your interaction module equals to give a new brain to your player, your player is in fact a bot possibly indexed with ENS.
+- I call my Player and tell to interact with you in a standard way or referring to a specific interaxtion extension.
+- My Player calls your Player.
+- Your Player calls the right interaction module
+- Reaction

+If you give the permission to a in interaction module, it will be able to attack/pick/drop/interact in your behalf.